hypi-universe/docs/content/widget-basic.md

 * Visual representation of program, function, event, or any other important thing.
 * Choose from hundreds of images from Hypi's Tink's icon collection to place on the icon widget.
 * Icon is generally not interactive unless it is placed on a button.
+* You can customize the icon by changing its color and size.

 ##  Outlined Button